6170-fa14/6.170-guides/Install.md

 Git
 ---
 [Git](http://git-scm.com/) is a distributed version control system.
 That is, it's a *version control system*, which helps groups of programmers maintain a shared history of a set of files, resolve conflicting changes to files, and so on; and it's *distributed*, because it does not have a required concept of a central server storing the "one true history" of a project.
 These days, 6.005 is using Git, so we'll assume most of you have seen it before.
 Some [notes on version control and Git from 6.005](https://stellar.mit.edu/S/course/6/fa12/6.005/courseMaterial/topics/topic2/lectureNotes/L13-version-control/L14-version-control.pdf) might be helpful as a refresher.
-Additionally, here are some installation instructions in case you don't have Git on your computer:
+We'll also provide some Git installation instructions here.

-*For Windows Users:* download the [installer](http://msysgit.github.io) and run it
+There is a convenient [installer](http://msysgit.github.io) available for Windows.

-*For MAC and Linux Users:* check if you already have Git installed by running the command
+Mac and Linux users can check if Git is installed with the command

     $ which git

-If you do not have Git and are using OS X, install it:
+If that command line doesn't find Git, then OS X users can install it via:

     $ brew install git

-Note: If you don’t have brew, install [Homebrew](http://brew.sh/)
+(This command line uses [Homebrew](http://brew.sh/), a freely available package manager for OS X.)

-If you do not have Git and are using Ubuntu, install it:
+Users of Ubuntu and other Debian-flavored Linux distributions can run this command line.

     $ sudo apt-get install git

-If these options don’t work out for you, there is also the official Git site which has [installation instructions](http://git-scm.com/book/en/Getting-Started-Installing-Git).
+The [installation instructions](http://git-scm.com/book/en/Getting-Started-Installing-Git) on the official Git site may be helpful, in case our advice here proves insufficient.

-After installing Git you'll also want to tell it your name and email address so your commits contain that information:
+After installing Git, you'll also want to tell it your name and e-mail address, to include in commit logs:

     $ git config --global user.name "Your Name"
     $ git config --global user.email "you@mit.edu"